RUB-NDS/PrOfESSOS/doc/setup.md

 ### Integration Tests

-Some basic integration tests against the demo services are provided using TestNG.
-These tests start a number of PrOfESSOS TestSteps and verify the expected TestResult as well as performing a basic pattern matching of the JSON response.
-This is not a comprehensive test suite nevertheless it may help to detect unwittingly introduced changes early on.
+A few basic integration tests against the demo services are provided.
+TestNG is used to run a number of PrOfESSOS TestSteps, verify the expected result as well as performing a basic pattern matching against the JSON response.
+This is not a comprehensive test suite, nevertheless it may help to detect unwittingly introduced changes or regreessions early on.

- The test methods are annotated with TestNG groups to allow for varying test scenarios.
+The test methods are annotated with TestNG groups to allow for varying test scenarios: run tests against manually started PrOfESSOS and demo service instances or automatically spin up the docker setup using docker-compose before running the tests.
  Following groups are defined

  * `rp-it`: Used to start the RelyingParty integration tests.
 The RP as well as PrOfESSOS must be running as configured in the default docker-compose file `docker-compose.override.yml`, that is PrOfESSOS must be available at `localhost:8080` and needs to be able to connect to the RP at `www.honestsp.de:8080`.
  * `op-it`: Run the OpenID Provider integration tests against (manually started) running services.
 Again, the services should be configured similarly to the default docker-compose file.
- * `docker-rp`, `docker-op`, `docker`: Automatically starts the docker-compose profile using the `testcontainers` package and run the respective tests.
-The group `docker` includes both RP and OP tests.
+ * `docker-rp`, `docker-op`: Automatically starts the docker-compose profile using the `testcontainers` package and run the respective tests.

-Currently, the integration tests are not bound to a Maven lifecycle phase, as the expensive and long running test suite would introduce a rather poor development experience.
+Currently, the integration tests are not bound to a Maven lifecycle phase to not start the long-running integration tests during every build.
 Therefore, the integration tests need to be started manually, either by configuring the used IDE or using the bundled `maven-failsafe` plugin.
 To start the Relying Party tests against running services, user:
 ```
 mvn -Dgroups=rp-it failsafe:integration-test